saxani/CG-214/Week-1/README.md

 <ul>
 <li>Get yourself a github account.</li>
 <li>Sign up for the <a href="https://groups.google.com/a/fitnyc.edu/forum/?hl=en#!forum/web-page-construction.grp">google group</a>.</li>
+<li>Write two paragraphs about two websites.
+One you like, one you dislike (in terms of the layout).
+What do you like about them?
+What do you hate about them?
+Be speific, and reference layout and design choices.</li>
-<li>Make yourself a single web page discussing two current websites.
-One you like the layout of, one you dislike.</i></li>
+<li>Make yourself a single web page, like a blog entry, talking about your memory (or memories) of the summer.</li>
 <ul>
 <li>Be specific in your critique, and try to relate it to design and layout.</li>
 <li>Make sure there is structural tags - head, body, p, and div </li>